utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Automatically adding new users

-The **Automatically add new users** checkbox in your [authentication method](#configuring-single-sign-on) determines whether users with accounts in your IdP are allowed to join your team automatically by [signing in to Postman through the IdP](/docs/administration/sso/user-sso/).
+The **Automatically add new users** checkbox in your [authentication method](#configuring-single-sign-on) determines whether users with accounts in your IdP can automatically join your team.
+[Sign in to Postman through the IdP](/docs/administration/sso/user-sso/) to automatically join the team.

 > **Automatically add new users** will only work if your team has user seats available.
 Your team size won't automatically increase if more users sign in with SSO.